Why is my house quiet? Why did I wake up this morning without my three year old staring at me ala The Ring?

 Aside from a mindset trapping you in a sea of negativity and making you look petty and bitter, this outlook will also stunt you from growth, maturity and moving on, in general.

 My husband had a wife before me.
 My husband had a family before me.
-And out of their love, I received one of the greatest gifts ever: a beautiful step-daughter and a wonderful sister for Ivy.
-I will not discredit their relationship or past life.
-And though I certainly won’t dwell on it, I also won’t shut my eyes and cover my ears and pretend it never happened.
+And out of that love, I received one of the greatest gifts ever: a beautiful step-daughter and a wonderful sister for Ivy.
+I will not discredit my husband’s past relationship or past life.
+Though I certainly won’t dwell on it, I also won’t shut my eyes and cover my ears and pretend it never happened.
 Just as I wouldn’t want anyone to dismiss my marriage or family now.

-If we accept our husband’s past and stop denying that it was real and that it happened, it will bring our mind peace moving forward.
+If we accept our spouse’s past and stop denying that it was real or that it happened, it will bring our minds peace moving forward.
 More importantly, we will be a better step-parent for it.

-Empathy is huge if you are to get by in this step-parent world.
-You have to have it or you will struggle constantly.
-Let’s push down these walls of us vs. them and put ourselves in their situation as often as we can (and, hopefully, they will provide us the same courtesy).
-I’m not saying this will solve all of our co-parenting issues, but I do promise – this will open a floodgate of newfound understanding, compassion and common ground.
+Empathy is huge if you are to get by in this step-parenting world.
+You have to exercise empathy or you will struggle constantly.
+Push down these walls of us vs. them and put yourselves in their situation as often as you can (and, hopefully, they will provide you with the same courtesy).
+I’m not saying this will solve all of your co-parenting issues, but I can almost guarantee that this will open a floodgate of newfound understanding, compassion and common ground.

-Let’s do it for them and do it for us.
-But most importantly, let’s do it for our very whole families.
+Do it for them and do it for yourself.
+But most importantly, do it for your very whole family.